TC-LS2/blog/frontend/README.md

 If you put a file into the `public` folder, it will **not** be processed by Webpack.
 Instead it will be copied into the build folder untouched.
 To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.

-Inside `index.html`, you can use it like this:
+Inside `index.html`, you can use it value this:

 ```html
 <link rel="shortcut icon" href="%PUBLIC_URL%/favicon.ico">